 • Fixed features like closets, fireplaces, or built-ins

-Even sophisticated software produces unusable results with incorrect dimensions.
-Accurate measurements prevent costly furniture purchases that don't fit and layouts that feel cramped.
+Even sophisticated software produces unusable results with incorrect dimensions - garbage in, garbage out.
+Accurate measurements prevent costly furniture purchases that don't fit and layouts that look right on screen but fail in practice.
+I usually recommend spending an extra five minutes measuring twice: it eliminates the most common reason people start over.

 Clear Functional Goals